Child poverty in the United States: Health

 Due to poverty, many children suffer from health problems.
 The infant mortality rate is higher, and children have lower birth weights.
 This is usually a signal of the in utero environment and the nutrition the fetus gets, and it also may predict future health.
 The United States is one of the only developed countries that has a high mortality rate.
 This mortality rate is caused, though, by poor minority births because white, college-educated, and married mothers do have rates that are comparable to Europe's.
 A study done by neuroscientists shows that children with high socioeconomic status have more gray matter (a crucial part of processing information and regulating behavior) than children in low socioeconomic circumstances.
 This difference was only seen after nine months, indicating that it was caused by circumstances after birth.
 This may also affect learning and processing in school which would then affect their future to get a job.
 Poor children are more likely to have severe chronic diseases like asthma, diabetes, and hearing/vision problems.
 They may also have food insecurity and a lack of access to nutritional and fresh foods.
 This may cause malnutrition which contributes to a weaker immune system and less growth.
 A weaker immune system is also caused by the delayed and lower immunization rates found in children in poverty.
 Obesity is also a common effect of children in poverty, most probably due to less access to nutritional foods, and this can have complications in the future.
 Childhood poverty also affects susceptibility to diseases, like cardiovascular disease and cancer, as an adult.
 These effects of child poverty ultimately contribute to keeping those in poverty where it is difficult for them to break out of the cycle due to the burden of health problems.

-Chuldren in poverty also often have trauma, which can cause greater mental health problems like ADHD and mood and anxiety disorders.
+Children in poverty also often have trauma, which can cause greater mental health problems like ADHD and mood and anxiety disorders.
 Mental health disorders in patients in child poverty are actually more prevalent and can affect their life on an everyday spectrum because it may restrict how they interact with others and their opportunities to learn.